bio-phys/ForceSpectroscopyMLE/README.md

 ```julia
 using Pkg; Pkg.add(url="https://github.com/bio-phys/ForceSpectroscopyMLE")
 ```
-Users of older software versions may need to wrap the contents of the brackets with `PackageSpec()`.
+Users of older versions of Julia may need to wrap the contents of the brackets with `PackageSpec()`.